 I have not climbed this side myself*, because at the summit, I turned around and descended back to Ville-Vieille, in order to then climb the Izoard.

-Looking at the profile of the south side of the Agnel and taking into consideration that I’m not a fan of “irregular”, I’m not sorry I skipped it at that time and preferred to go down in favor of the Izoard – as it was, that one was difficult enough for me…
+Looking at the profile of the south side of the Agnel and taking into consideration that I’m not a fan of “irregular”, I’m not sorry I skipped it at that time and as it was, the Izoard was difficult enough for me…

 Granted, many argue that virtual is too easy from the comfort of your home and doesn’t count at all.
 However, as I have stated (many times) before, I can assure you that a high end smart trainer, capable of mimicking big inclines – like my Tacx Neo – will give you an experience not far off from the truth.